Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Proof of the main theorem

-Here the $X_d\subset\mathbb P^{2k+2}$ have codimension $2$.
-For higher codimension cases $e>2$, keep in mind that the homogeneous coordinate ring has depth $2$, pick a fake linear form $\lambda=a/f$ such that $f$ and $a$ form a regular sequence on the homogeneous coordinate ring, and then apply \Cref{compu} again.
+For higher codimension cases $e>2$ conduct the following process.
+Suppose given a counterexample $X_d\subset\mathbb P^{2k+e-1}$ of dimension $2k$ and codimension $e-1\geq 2$, and say that $S(X_d)$ has depth $2$.
+Then pick a \emph{general} fake linear form of degree $1$ on $X_d\subset\mathbb P^{2k+e-1}$, and apply \Cref{generalcompu}.
 We have therefore constructed a sequence

 of nondegenerate projective $2k$-folds satisfying